-Bank of New York Mellon, (the "Administrator"), which has its principal office at 240 Greenwich St., New York, NY 10286, and is primarily in the business of providing administrative, fund accounting and transfer agent services to retail and institutional mutual funds.
+Bank of New York Mellon (the "Administrator"), which has its principal office at 240 Greenwich St., New York, NY 10286, is primarily in the business of providing administrative, fund accounting and transfer agent services to retail and institutional mutual funds.

-Pursuant to a Fund Services Agreement with the Trust on behalf of the Fund, the Administrator provides administrative services to the Fund, subject to the supervision of the Board.
+Pursuant to the Fund Services Agreement with the Fund, the Administrator provides administrative services to the Fund, subject to the supervision of the Board.
 The Administrator may provide persons to serve as officers of the Fund.
 Such officers may be directors, officers or employees of the Administrator or its affiliates.

-The Fund Services Agreement remains in effect for two years from the effective date of the agreement, and will remain in effect subject to annual approval of the Board for one-year periods thereafter.
+The Fund Services Agreement remains in effect for two years from the effective date of the agreement, and will continue thereafter in for successive twelve month periods that such continuance if specifically approved at least annually by a majority of the Board.
 The agreement is terminable by the Board or the Administrator on ninety days' written notice and may be assigned provided the non-assigning party provides prior written consent.
 This agreement provides that in the absence of willful misfeasance, bad faith or gross negligence on the part of the Administrator or reckless disregard of its obligations thereunder, the Administrator shall not be liable for any action or failure to act in accordance with its duties thereunder.